JungeAlexander/ray/doc/source/serve/production-guide/best-practices.md

 ```

 For Kubernetes deployments with KubeRay, tighter integrations of `serve status` with Kubernetes are available.
 See [Getting the status of Serve applications in Kubernetes](serve-getting-status-kubernetes).

-`serve status` can also be used with KubeRay ({ref}`kuberay-index`), a Kubernetes operator for Ray Serve, to help deploy your Serve applications with Kubernetes.
-There's also work in progress to provide closer integrations between some of the features from this document, like `serve status`, with Kubernetes to provide a clearer Serve deployment story.